Skip to Main Content

 Estimate your monthly car insurance cost

 Despite car insurance being a highly individualized product, there are ways to help estimate car insurance costs.
 By understanding how insurance companies calculate rates, you can be better prepared to shop for car insurance and find a competitive price.
-While the rate you get from the calculator below is not an exact quote, it can help you budget better.
+While the rate you get from the calculator below is not an exact quote and doesn’t take into account all of the factors insurance companies use to issue quotes, it can help you budget better.
 Our rates database is updated monthly and represents the most accurate estimates based on rate change approvals insurers file with state insurance departments.

 Calculate your monthly car insurance payment